25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This is the kind of blonde that whispers luxury.
 Not too cool, not too warm, but just enough golden richness to bring out the glow in fair to medium skin tones.
 Wheat blonde has a soft, sunlit base with delicate yellow-gold notes, and the buttery undertones add softness without veering into brassy territory.

 It works beautifully on finer hair textures because it reflects light well and doesn’t need dramatic contrast to look dimensional.
-To keep it creamy (not yellow), a color-depositing purple shampoo once a week is a must
+Wash once a week with the Olaplex No.4P Blonde Purple Toning Shampoo to keep the buttery tone from drifting yellow.

 Women showcasing her wheat blonde hair with soft buttery undertones on layered waves.